kutyel/kutyel-hakyll/src/posts/2023-02-23-elm-to-haskell-part2.md

 Maybe.map2  : (a -> b -> value) -> Maybe a -> Maybe b -> Maybe value
 ```

-You guessed it correctly: the `liftA2` equivalent in elm are all the `*.map2` functions we can find!
+You guessed it correctly: the `liftA2` equivalent in Elm are all the `*.map2` functions we can find!

 So, when we said before that `List`, `Maybe`, `Result` and `Task` were **Applicative Functors in Elm**, is because we have `List.map2`, `Maybe.map2`, `Result.map2` and `Task.map2`.